Department of Internal Affairs: History

+19th century

-The Department of Internal Affairs traces its roots back to the Colonial Secretary's Office, which from the time New Zealand became a British colony, in 1840, was responsible for almost all central government duties.
-The department was the first government department to be established in New Zealand, and it became the home for a diverse range of government functions providing services to New Zealanders and advice to Ministers of the Crown.
+The Department of Internal Affairs traces its roots back to the Colonial Secretary's Office, which from the time New Zealand became a British colony, in November 1840, was responsible for almost all central government duties.
+The department was the first government department to be established in the Colony of New Zealand (the New Zealand Customs Service is the oldest extant government department in New Zealand, having been established in January 1840), and it became the home for a diverse range of government functions providing services to New Zealanders and advice to Ministers of the Crown.
 A former Minister of Internal Affairs, Michael Bassett, wrote a history of the department, The Mother of All Departments, the title of which reflects this status.
 The department's role has changed over time as new departments and ministries have been formed.

 The Colonial Secretary was the chief aide of the governor of New Zealand.
 Until 1848 his office dealt with all correspondence between the governor and his employees, and between officials and the public.
 Other early functions included inspecting sheep, running prisons, supervising government printing, licensing auctioneers, registering births, deaths and marriages, collecting statistics, and responsibility for gambling, fire brigades, constitutional matters (including running elections) and citizenship.
 Some of these functions are still duties of the modern department, which gained its present name in 1907, but other functions eventually grew into standalone government agencies.
 As the department's functions have changed over time, there has become a growing acknowledgement that it carries responsibility for all government functions which are not substantial enough to justify a standalone organisation or do not fit well into any other existing departments.